devops-works/ansible-fluentbit/README.md

 ## Author Information

-This role was created by Michel BLANC at devops.works.
+This role was created by devops.works.

 ## Contributing